stiles/la-geography/docs/QGIS_REVIEW_CITIES.md

-# QGIS Review Guide: LA County Cities Layer
+# QGIS review guide: LA County cities layer

 _Purpose: Investigate fragmentation and determine best processing approach_

-## The Problem
+## The problem

 The LA County cities layer has **347 features** but should represent ~88 cities + unincorporated communities.